Statewide Falls Prevention Coalition

 Every year as many as 1/3rd of all older adults will suffer a fall.
 These falls are the leading cause of fatal injuries and the second leading cause of nonfatal injuries according to North Carolina Division of Public Health.
 In response, the was formed with the aim, through education and training, of reducing the number of falls, falls-related injuries, and seriousness of injuries resulting from falls.

-The next NC Statewide meeting is May 19th at the NC Institute of Medicine on Davis Drive, Morrisville from 1- 330 If you cannot attend feel free to call in 919 962 2718
+Coalition meetings this year are May 19th at the NC Institute of Medicine on Davis Drive, Morrisville from 1- 330 If you cannot attend feel free to call in 919 962 2718 and August 18th tentatively scheduled for Asheville.
+Final meeting of 2016 will be November 17th.

 - Dare County Falls Prevention Coalition